eugejoh/WHOmortality/README.md

 Import WHO Raw Files
 --------------------

-The `import_who()` allows the user to import select raw files into R. The example below imports the mortality and population data into R from the locally extracted files.
+The `import_who()` allows the user to choose which raw files to import into R. The example below imports the mortality and population data into R from the locally extracted files.

 ``` r
 mort_df <- import_who(dest_dir, "mort")